Williamson-Nicole/training-test/README.md

 # training-test
-This is a test repository
+# This is a test repository for the Arctic Data Center R traingin course (Spring 22) #

 This is a training repository for a course